SovereignCloudStack/standards/Decisions/scs-xxxx-v1-ssd-flavors.md

 Local storage in OpenStack can be provided directly via nova or via the cinder service.
-While the latter has the advantage of making volumes visible and managable via most of the normal cinder capabilities, it has the disadvanatage of creating an indirection via iSCSI.
+While the latter has the advantage of making volumes visible and manageable via most of the normal cinder capabilities, it has the disadvantage of creating an indirection via iSCSI.
 This results in higher latency.
 The requirements in the above spec are not meant to mandate or prevent the implementation via either route.